aws/sagemaker-python-sdk/doc/using_mxnet.rst

 -  The request Content-Type, for example "application/json"
 -  The request data body, a byte array

-The SageMaker MXNet model server will invoke an "input_fn" function in your training script, passing in this information.
+The SageMaker MXNet model server will invoke an ``input_fn`` function in your training script, passing in this information.
 If you define an ``input_fn`` function definition, it should return an object that can be passed to ``predict_fn`` and have the following signature:

 .. code:: python